 To follow the progress of TSD’s green makeover, please visit Pureology’s Facebook page.
 Pureology will be documenting the renovation process with photos and videos from January through June of 2012.

-To view the winning entries, and to learn how you can implement green improvements in your school, home and community, please visit please visit www.globalgreen.org/greenschools
+Finally and to view the winning entries, and to learn how you can implement green improvements in your school, home and community.
+So please visit please visit www.globalgreen.org/greenschools

 Sources: New York, NY (December 6, 2011)